mrlacey/dotnet-maui-workshop-xaml/Part 4 - Naming/README.md

 General advice for naming in software is to use a specific, descriptive name for what something does.
 While this is good advice for objects, it doesn't help produce maintainable XAML.

-Consider one of the names we're using in the code, the Style `ButtonOutline`.
+Consider one of the names we use in the code, the Style `ButtonOutline`.
 At first glance, it may seem like a good name.
 It applies to a `Button` control, so "Button" as the first part of the name makes sense.
 But what about the "Outline" part of the name?
 You may argue that as it creates a button with an outline drawn around it when used, it's a good name.
 As a description of what the code currently does, it does meet that purpose, but that's not what makes a good name for something in the UI.